 Children are very sensitive to the voice intonation, so it must be enough to warn them.
 The words “no” and “don’t” should be introduced as well, however, make sure not to overuse them, otherwise, they turn into white noise and your child will start ignoring them.

 Teach them about safe and dangerous environment

 As your child grows, allow them more freedom and let them go further and do more.
 Each environment has its own safety level.
 Make sure your child knows the difference between the living room, playground, mall and the road.
 Don’t scare them matching indoors against outside.

 If you feel your child is ready to go on the swing without you, show them you trust their judgment.
 Equip them with safety tips and let go.
 “I think you are old enough to do on your own.
-Just look out for the moving swing, when your come closer, it might hit you, if you don’t pay attention.”
+Just look out for the moving swing.”
 Show your child he has some control over his own safety.
 If he’s aware, there’s nothing to be afraid of.
 Give him an opportunity for autonomy and responsibilities, increasing freedom with maturity.

 Inform without scaring

 Your children should know about dangers, but they must not live in permanent fear.
 They should know not to go with strangers that try to lure them away, but do not scare them to the point where they are terrified of any grown-up they see in the street.
 Do not impose your fears and anxieties upon them.
 If they feel your fears, they might become too timid to want freedom at all, and that is the most crippling way you can protect them.

 Oversensitive, impressionable and dependent children are usually empathic and calm, never known to be troublemakers.
 However, in the end, they may develop victim mentality and anxieties, be passively obedient and lacking initiative.
 This is not what you want for your children.
 Therefore, make sure they feel secure in safe places and cautious in those, which pose real dangers.